Full list of Nuggets

 These panels consist of autoclaved aerated concrete (sometimes called Aerated concrete) reinforced to form structural precast units.
 This form of concrete (really an aerated silica product) provides little protection to the corrosion of embedded metal and therefore a bituminous or cement latex coating is applied to the reinforcement as protection.
 It is typically used for walls, floor planks and roof planks.

-Pre-1980 RAAC roof planks are now past their expected service life, there have been some failures and a safety alert has been issued by the Standing Committee for Structural Safety (SCOSS)
+Pre-1980 RAAC roof planks are now past their expected service life, there have been some failures and a safety alert has been issued by the Collaborative Reporting for Safer Structures (CROSS)

 Further information is available in: